-As of December 31, 2007, an estimated 316 U.S. personnel served under U.N. control in seven operations.
-Other than the civilian police in four operations, these were U.S. military personnel.
-See Table 4.
+As of June 30, 2010, an estimated 89 U.S. personnel served under U.N. control in six operations.
+Other than the civilian police in four operations, these were U.S. military personnel (see Table 4.)
 The United States currently contracts with outside firms to provide U.S. civilian police, either active duty on a leave of absence, former, or retired.
-They are hired for a year at a time and paid by the contractor.24 These contracts are financed from Foreign Operations Act accounts.
-A total of 84,309 uniformed personnel from 119 countries served in 17 U.N. peacekeeping operations.
+They are hired for a year at a time and paid by the contractor.51 These contracts are financed from Foreign Operations Act accounts.52 As of